What are listening skills?

 The listening should be done for the following reasons:

-APPRECIATIVE LISTENING – This kind of listening is done to enjoy what you hear.
-It is done major time for enjoyment like when we listen to some music, sounds of birds especially when we want to relax.
+APPRECIATIVE LISTENING – We do this kind of listening in order to enjoy what you hear.
+We do it major time for enjoyment likewise when we listen to some music, sounds of birds especially when we want to relax.

-INFORMATIVE LISTENING – This kind of listening is done to gather information like facts, directions, news, etc.
+INFORMATIVE LISTENING – We do this kind of listening to gather information likewise facts, directions, news, etc.

-CRITICAL LISTENING – This kind of listening is done to examine and evaluate the message so that we can take out the logic, truth, and value of the message.
-This is where we are involved in decision-making or problem-solving.
+CRITICAL LISTENING – We do this kind of listening in order to examine and evaluate the message so that we can take out the logic, truth, and value of the message.
+Here, we need to involve in decision-making or problem-solving.

 At this point in time, we need to make sure that we do this with open-mindedness and without having any preconceived notions or stereotyping.

-PRECISION LISTENING – This kind of listening is done with the utmost precision, exactness, and clarity.
+PRECISION LISTENING – We do this kind of listening with the utmost precision, exactness, and clarity.
 For this, we need to single out one particular sound for clarity.

-DISCRIMINATIVE LISTENING – This kind of listening is done by distinguishing between all the sounds in the environment.
+DISCRIMINATIVE LISTENING – We do this kind of listening by distinguishing between all the sounds in the environment.
 This was the first kind of listening which was developed when humankind came into existence as at that point in time the main purpose was to realize different kinds of sounds.

 This is what a kid also does recognize the parent’s voices, different sounds.
 It develops through childhood and changes into adulthood.

-SOCIAL LISTENING – This kind of listening is done with the intention to just make an effort to respond.
+SOCIAL LISTENING – We do this kind of listening with the intention to just make an effort to respond.
 In this kind of listening first, the speaker gain knowledge about the listener’s language skills and vocabulary skills.

-It is what we do in the case of a classroom, business meeting wherein if the vocabulary and language is inappropriate the message will be missed and the correct meaning will be missed.
+It is what we do in the case of a classroom, business meeting wherein if the vocabulary and language is inappropriate we miss the message and the correct meaning.

-EMPATHETIC LISTENING – This kind of listening is done not only with words, but also to listen to another person’s feelings and thoughts.
+EMPATHETIC LISTENING – We do this kind of listening not only with words, but also to listen to another person’s feelings and thoughts.
 We need to listen and understand along with the ability to put ourselves in the other person’s shoes and then listen.

 This is therapeutic listening and it really helps in the clarification and getting to know the listeners better.
 This kind of listening is generally adapted when we speak to our family members or friends.
 This is also adapted by counselors, therapists, and professionals to understand the listeners.

 The type of listening we adapt is based on the purpose of why we need to listen to the speaker.
-Once the purpose is clear we adapt the correct type of listening which needs to be adapted.
+Once the purpose is clear we adapt the correct type of listening.

 In general, it is said that human being has an average of 8 words of listening and grasping at one time but anybody can become a better listener.
 In the age of so much distraction, competition, the responsibility of work we need to understand what data we need to consume.